ayivima/vectorkit/README.rst

 VECTOR KIT
 ==========

 Vectorkit is part of a series of python implementations of mathematical concepts of AI from the scratch.
 It is a pet project.
 Even though it gets packaged to pypi, it is a work in progress, will undergo a lot of changes, and not (conciously) optimized for large scale computation.
+You can play with its javascript counterpart in the browser at https://vectorkitweb.netlify.com/.
+Note that vectorkit web has just began and is no where near perfect :).

 .. image:: https://raw.githubusercontent.com/ayivima/vectorkit/master/img/shell_img.png